MAUNDY THURSDAY

 Indiana Univ.-Purdue Univ.
 Indianapolis

-Gruendonnerstag has a confusing and confused etymology, according to Kluge and other authorities.
-It evidently has nothing to do with greinen; rather, Kluge takes it to have been a translation of the Latin 'dies viridium', 'Tag der Gruenen', 'day of the green ones', -- the green ones being those who have done forty days of penance and are therefore fresh, innocent, green.
-Duden Universal Wb. and others, however, accept the simpler (and widespread popular) etymology that it was the day of eating green vegetables.
+According to some, it has nothing to do with greinen; rather, Kluge takes it to have been a translation of the Latin 'dies viridium', 'Tag der Gruenen', 'day of the green ones', -- the green ones being those who have done forty days of penance and are therefore fresh, innocent, green.

 FURTHER RESOURCES

-• Maundy Thursday soup from the German Info Center
+• Maundy Thursday soup

 • Eggs with Green Sauce